Shuttle/shuttle-esb/sample-idempotence.md

 > Add a new `Class Library` to the solution called `Shuttle.Idempotence.Server`.

-> Install noth the `Shuttle.Esb.Msmq` and `Shuttle.Esb.SqlServer` nuget packages.
+> Install noth the `Shuttle.Esb.Msmq` nuget package.

 This will provide access to the Msmq `IQueue` implementation and also include the required dependencies.

+> Install noth the `Shuttle.Esb.Msmq` and `Shuttle.Esb.Sql.Idempotence` nuget package.

-We will also have access to the Sql Server implementation of the `IIdempotenceService`.
+We will now have access to the Sql implementation of the `IIdempotenceService`.

+> Install the `Shuttle.Core.SimpleInjector` nuget package.

+This will add the [SimpleInjector](https://simpleinjector.org/index.html/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.

 > Install the `Shuttle.Core.Host` nuget package.

-The default mechanism used to host an endpoint is by using a Windows service.
+The [default mechanism](http://shuttle.github.io/shuttle-core/overview-service-host/) used to host an endpoint is by using a Windows service.
 However, by using the `Shuttle.Core.Host` executable we are able to run the endpoint as a console application or register it as a Windows service for deployment.

 > Add a reference to the `Shuttle.Idempotence.Messages` project.